jwist/hastaLaVista/README.md

 If you find it useful, please cite this work [![DOI](https://zenodo.org/badge/DOI/10.1186/s13321-019-0399-7.svg)](https://doi.org/10.1186/s13321-019-0399-7)

+A blog with a more detailed tutorial can be found here: https://jwist.github.io/hastaLaVista/

 # hastaLaVista
 R package that provide interactive graphical interface for metabolic profiling